Pickleball doesn't just grow because of new courts or viral highlights. It grows because someone took the time to teach the game the right way.

 At its core, PPR's mission is simple: support coaches, educate instructors, and grow pickleball the right way.

 For some, that path starts with certification.
 For others, it leads to roles as ambassadors, league coordinators, raters, or community leaders.
-Every pathway matters—and every great instructor plays a role in shaping the sport’s future.
+Every pathway matters — and every great instructor plays a role in shaping the sport's future.
+Whether you're a player trying to improve your pickleball footwork or a coach building a curriculum around fundamentals, the foundation matters.

 "There are so many great coaches out there that care and will make a difference," says Ansboury.
 "It's just a matter of finding a coach that fits your needs."